imiancunningham/cse15l-lab-reports/lab3.md

   }
 ```

-This code worked for empty arrays:
+This code worked for empty arrays.
+The expected output when flipping " " is " ".
 ```
   @Test
   public void testReversed() {